- Computational Social Science

 - Technology and Equity

-Due to high demand for some of our Information Science courses, INFO 1200, INFO 1300, and INFO 2300, we restrict enrollment to students affiliated with Information Science and to students who are unaffiliated or undeclared.
-To handle these large enrollments, students will have the oppurtunity to add themselves to the waitlist during January enrollment.
-We will then choose a certain number of students from the waitlist using the following criteria:
+Due to high demand for some of our Information Science courses, like INFO 1260, INFO 1300, INFO 2300, INFO 3350 and INFO 4400, we restrict enrollment to students affiliated with Information Science and to students who are unaffiliated or undeclared.
+To handle these large enrollments, students will have the oppurtunity to add themselves to the waitlist during Regular Enrollment Period.
+We will then choose a certain number of students from the waitlist using the following criteria (criteria varies by course):

 If you have questions or need more information, please contact Terry Horgan at email@example.com